Highlights

 - Meals: Breakfast

-Time to pack our bags for the last time.
-Hopefully there may be time to explore the old quarter of Logrono before heading back to Bilbao and saying our farewells.
+Alas, it’s time to pack our bags for the last time before heading back to Bilbao and saying our farewells.

 Gallery